 Bro, this is awesome.
 My daughter’s only 2, but I am printing this for my fridge.
 Thanks for your godly example.

 Okay, joke’s over.
 Bro.
 Let’s talk strategy for a second.
 Is that all you’ve got?
 You need a better plan than these low-level intimidation techniques.
-After all, she’s your daughter.
+After all, she’s your daughter, for Pete’s sake.
 So let’s talk frankly about what you need to do to guard her interests when it comes to dating.
 Instead of brandishing a shotgun or breaking out an application, you need to build a wall.

 That’s right, you heard me—build a wall.
 Go all “Rapunzel.”
 Build it so high that only the strongest of suitors can scale it.
 But don’t wait until your baby girl is a teenager, bro—start now.
 Start yesterday.
 There’s no time to waste.